-- 1. Eligibility applicants must meet one of the following qualifications: - Graduation from a medical school in the United States or Canada, accredited by the Liaison Committee on Medical Education (LCME) - Graduation from a college of osteopathic medicine in the United States, accredited by the American Osteopathic Association Commission on Osteopathic College Accreditation (AOACOCA) - Graduation from a medical school outside of the United States or Canada, and meeting one of the following additional qualifications: - valid certification from the Educational Commission for Foreign Medical Graduates (ECFMG), and/or - o valid full and unrestricted California medical license
+- 1. Eligibility applicants must meet one of the following qualifications: - A. Graduation from a medical school in the United States or Canada, accredited by the Liaison Committee on Medical Education (LCME) - B. Graduation from a college of osteopathic medicine in the United States, accredited by the American Osteopathic Association Commission on Osteopathic College Accreditation (AOACOCA) - C. Graduation from a medical school outside of the United States or Canada, and meeting one of the following additional qualifications: - a. valid certification from the Educational Commission for Foreign Medical Graduates (ECFMG), and/or - b. valid full and unrestricted California medical license